Bhootayyana Maga Ayyu

-Bhootayyana Maga Ayyu was a 12 page short story in a compilation of stories by Gorou Ramaswamy.
+Bhootayyana Maga Ayyu was a 12 page short story in a compilation of stories by Gororu Ramaswamy.
 Ramaswamy had initially declined to give the rights to the story but eventually agreed.
 Though Siddalingaiah added new plot details and characters to increase the running time of the film, it retains the core premise of the original short story.
 D. V. Rajaram acted as the film's cinematographer.
-The film was shot extensively at Kalasapur, Dharmasthala, and Talakadu.
+The film was shot extensively at Kalasapura, Dharmasthala, and Talakadu.
 The film was edited by P. Bhaktavatsalam and the music was composed by G. K. Venkatesh, with lyrics written by Chi.
 Udaya Shankar and R. N. Jayagopal.

-The film was released on February 2, 1974.
+The film was released on 2 February 1974.
 The film ran for over 100 days in theatres, and later won the Karnataka State Film Award for First Best Film at the 7th Karnataka State Film Awards.
 The film also won three other Karnataka State Awards: Best Actor for Lokesh, Best Actress for Bhavani and Best Supporting Actress for Rushyendramani.
-The film was remade in Tamil as Ellorum Nallavare (1975), starring Muthuraman, in Hindi as Ek Gaon Ki Kahani (1975), starring Rakesh Pandey and in Telugu as Andharoo Manchivaare (1976), starring Shoban Babu.
+The film was remade in Tamil as Ellorum Nallavare (1975), in Hindi as Ek Gaon Ki Kahani (1975) and in Telugu as Andharoo Manchivaare (1976) - with Lokesh reprising his role in all three versions.